xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </pre>
 </div>

 For simplicty, we will simply connect subnet 192.168.1.0/24 present on CE1 to 192.168.2.0/24 present in CE2.
-We are using a PE-CE subinterface  (with VLAN 1) under VRF 1 on PE1 and PE4. one the CE we are using static routing to point to gateway PE.
-For a scaled network, there can be eBGP or other routing protocols for exchange of route info between PE and CE which is out of scope for this tutorial.
+We are using a PE-CE subinterface  (with VLAN 1) under VRF 1 on PE1 and PE4.
+On the CE we are using static routing to point to gateway PE.
+For a scaled network, there can be eBGP or other routing protocols for exchange of route information between PE and CE which is out of scope for this tutorial.
 The respective configuration on the PE/CE nodes are listed below:

 #### PE1
 <div class="highlighter-rouge">